mmmsued/quartzy/README.md

 **DESCRIPTION:**
-The mod »Quartzy« (quartzy) adds some quartz blocks to Minetest/Luanti.
+»Quartzy« (quartzy) adds some quartz blocks to Minetest/Luanti.
+It uses four different patterns called »plain«, »pillar«, »chiseled« and »brick«.
+Each pattern comes in six different color variations, ranging from »white«, »light_gray«, »gray«, »dark_gray«, »pink« to »dark pink«.
+This gives you 24 new quartz blocks to build with.

+Not enough?
+If you install the mod »Circular Saw«, the possibilities are almost endless.

 <img src="screenshot.png">

-**USE:**
-Search the inventory for »quartzy« and have fun building with quartz.

 **INSTALL:**
 Unzip the downloaded folder and rename it to »quartzy« (if necessary).
 Copy the folder into your »luanti/mods« folder.

+**USE:**
+Search the inventory for »quartzy« and have fun building with quartz.

 **DEPENDS:**
 This mod requires »default« (»[minetest_game](https://content.luanti.org/packages/Minetest/minetest_game/)«) to work correctly.
 Optional dependency mod »stairsplus« (included in the mod »[moreblocks](https://content.minetest.net/packages/Calinou/moreblocks/)«)